How I Learned to Stop Worrying and Love Toddler Sleep Inertia

 My in-laws brought the boys home yesterday afternoon.
 My toddler had fallen asleep in the car, like he often does on the 40-minute drive from their house to ours.
 He usually wakes up in our driveway disoriented and tantrum-prone.
 But yesterday was the worst I’d ever seen him.
 He screamed for thirty minutes, not quite awake but clearly miserable.
 First his grandma tried sitting with him.
 Then I tried sitting with him.
 Then I carried him to his bed and sat outside the door, listening to his screams echo from the bedroom.
 He’d calm down for a few seconds before screaming again, each time sending a new wave of adrenaline crashing against my chest.

 Was he having a tantrum?
-He didn’t seem angry or upset over anything specific.
+He didn’t seem angry.
 He wasn’t misbehaving.
-He was just inconsolable and unresponsive, and he fought against our every attempt to comfort him.
+He was just inconsolable, and fought our every attempt to comfort him.

 I thought: This is the beginning.
-This is the beginning of his panic attacks and depression and suicidal tendencies, and I am going to lose him because I don’t know what to do.
+This is the beginning of his panic attacks and depression and suicidal tendencies, and I don't know how to help him.

 My eyes landed on the Toy Story DVD we’d checked out from the library the evening before.
 Distraction.
 Yes.
 Try distraction.